-There are two main recording formats: WAV and MP3 (Stereo and Mono).
-You can choose to have more than one format (all it takes is space on your hard disk).
-WAV Format - SoliCall creates two files, one with speaker extension (*.spk) and the other with microphone extension (*.mic).
+During the call, SoliCall Pro creates two files, one with a speaker extension (*.spk) and the other with a microphone extension (*.mic).
 When the call ends, SoliCall merges them into a single wave file.
-It may take a few seconds, depending on the length of the call.
-MP3 Format - in order to convert the audio to MP3 format you have to supply an MP3 encoder (e.g. lame.exe).
-SoliCall can call the encoder at the end of the call.
+This operation may take a few minutes, depending on the length of the call.

 That's because you listen to it in mono.
 Make sure you have two speakers plugged-in and turned-on, and that your settings allow you to hear audio in stereo.
 Another option is to change the Recording Format to Mono.

-Because of software patents and we cannot distribute MP3 encoding software.
+Because of software patents we cannot distribute an MP3 encoding software.